-Although ski resorts in North Carolina are not as big as their western counterparts, skiers will be pleasantly surprised by what this southern state has to offer.
-The snow-capped Appalachian mountains are home to some of the best ski resorts in North Carolina perfect for anyone looking for an action-packed winter fun.
-Here are the ultimate ski resort destinations in North Carolina that you should visit before the cold days are over.
+Although the best ski resorts in North Carolina are not as big as their western counterparts, skiers will be pleasantly surprised by what this southern state has to offer.
+In this skiing resources guide, we give you the ultimate skiing destinations in the state that you should visit before the cold days are over.

 Sugar Mountain Resort is the largest ski area in North Carolina with varied terrains that are perfect for beginners and seasoned skiers alike.
 It has a thrilling 1,200-foot vertical drop that can be compared to some of the medium-sized ski resorts in the west.
 It also offers the most advanced runs in all of North Carolina ski resorts making it the best destination for expert skiers looking for some action.